qjhong/SLUSCHI/README.md

 <!-- wp:list {"ordered":true} -->
 <ol class="uds-list"><!-- wp:list-item -->
-<li>mds: new capability to compute entropy of both solids and liquids from one single MD trajectory.
-User manual coming soon. </li>
+<li>mds: a new capability to compute the entropy of both solids and liquids from one single MD trajectory.
+A user manual is coming soon this fall.
+Follow this <a href="https://drive.google.com/drive/folders/1DuiBRLLoJCH1EfLM0qCZyJsuIUR62S6l?usp=sharing">link</a> on Google Drive for examples.</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->